 Responses submitted to any Request for Bids, Request for Proposals, or Request for Qualifications become the property of Tompkins County and are subject to Public Information Policy.
-Any confidential information, such as a company's financial status, if required by the specifications, shall be submitted in a separate attachment with the word "CONFIDENTIAL" clearly indicated.
+Any confidential information, such as a company's financial status, if required by the specifications, shall be submitted in a separate sealed envelope with the word "CONFIDENTIAL" on the outside.